Thermalization and prethermalization in the soft-wall AdS/QCD model: Prethermalization

-In Fig.~\ref{fig:8}(a), the magnitude of evolution curves with different initial $\sigma_i$ are strongly different, but they have the same tendency and similarly separate into three stages.
+In Fig.~\ref{fig:8}(a), there is obvious different on the order of the magnitude of initial $\sigma_i$, but the evolution curves share the same tendency and all can be separated into three stages.
 The intermediate stage is the period in which the short-time dynamic appears.
-We extract the short-time dynamics critical exponent through the numerically fitting as shown in Fig.~\ref{fig:8}(b), $\theta\approx 0$ or $x\approx 1$.
-With the short-time dynamical critical exponent, the curves with different initial states can be completely rescaled together by eq.~\eqref{scalingsigma} as shown in Fig.~\ref{fig:8}(c).
+Through numerically fitting the data according to Eq.~\eqref{scalingst} as shown in Fig.~\ref{fig:8}(b), we have $\theta\approx 0$ or $x\approx 1$.
+With the short-time dynamical critical exponent, the curves with different initial states can be completely scaled by Eq.~\eqref{scalingsigma} as shown in Fig.~\ref{fig:8}(c).
 Therefore, it is verified that the universal short-time behavior with the exponent $\theta=0$ arises in the perthermalization stage.
 It implicates that a smaller initial sigma condensate leads to a longer duration of the prethermalization stage.

-If the finial state is enough close to the critical point, the universal short-time behavior arises, as well.
-Formed the scaling parameter in terms of $t$ and $\sigma_i$, the relation of eq.~\eqref{scalingsigmai} becomes
+If the final state is slightly deviation from the critical point, the evolution still can emerge the universal short-time behavior.
+Similar to the derivation of scaling form in Eq.~\eqref{scalingintermsoft}, one can derive the corresponding scaling form in terms of $t$ as